-It is so important to teach kids to cook, and to make good food choices.
-More and more children in Australia are suffering from obesity and diabetes, because our culture has moved away from wholesome, fresh foods to refined, sugary, additive-filled junk.
+It is so important to teach kids to cook and make good food choices.
+More and more children in Australia are suffering from obesity and diabetes because our culture has moved away from wholesome, fresh foods to refined, sugary, additive-filled junk.

 Make the dough, roll it out and put it on trays, then let the kids put on the toppings.
 They can each do a small one of their own and make it just how they like it.
 Our kids like to make faces with the toppings just for fun.

 Make the dough and let the kids have a piece each to make into faces, turtles, snakes, cats… whatever they like.
 Brush with water and decorate with seeds or raisins before baking.

-* Kids love to make pasta!
 Make the dough and let kids take turns putting it through the pasta machine.
 Kids love this – it’s so much fun.
 (As long as you don’t mind a bit of mess!)
 Many kids have never made pasta before, and are fascinated that they can make their own yummy spaghetti.

 Older kids can learn to cook eggs – scrambled, fried, boiled, etc. All ages will enjoy making egg sandwich fillings by mixing their choice of ingredients with mashed, boiled eggs – chopped celery, onion, pickles, tuna, mayonnaise, mustard, parsley… whatever takes their fancy… they love to make their own lunch this way.

 These are just a few ideas for family cooking fun – I’m sure you can think of plenty more!
 The idea is not to be scared off by the mess – just think of the wonderful memories you’ll be making together, and the good eating habits you’ll be teaching them for the future.